 Below you will find:

-In order to teach F to your child effectively, you must know how to say F yourself.
 I will teach you tactile, verbal, and visual cues as well.

-At this level, your child will practice saying F in the beginning (initial), middle (medial), and end (final) position.
+At this level, it is important to practice saying the sound in the beginning (initial), middle (medial), and end (final) position.
 Your child's mouth has to coordinate and move muscles differently depending on where the sound falls within a word.
-Once your child can say F in words, move on to sentences.

-It is normal for this stage to last longer than syllables.
+This stage may last longer than the previous and that is to be expected.
 However, don’t get stuck here if your child misses a word here or there.
 100% accuracy is rare and not necessary!

-Visit F Sentence Level Games to get started
+Visit F Functional Games to get started